jojerd/UnifiedContentCorrector/README.md

 .\UnifiedContentCorrector.ps1 -GenerateReport

-I've included a GenerateReport switch so that you can use pull a report of all of the servers as well as their installation directory within a given Active Directory site this will output to a CSV.
+I've included a GenerateReport switch so that you can pull a report of all of the servers as well as their installation directory within a given Active Directory site this will output to a CSV.
 You really only want to modify servers that have their install path outside of the default "C:\Program Files".
 Go through the output and then add the names to the included ServerList.txt document with 3 examples of how you should structure the input.

 Next after you have the ServerList.txt populated with the names of servers you want to modify you'll want to use the -ListOfServers switch.
 Example: